 * Showing all of the plan of the day, instead of the next action

 I just find it quite distracting to look at a list of 10/12 entries which all seem relevant, as my brain automatically tries to reprioritize and think about them all at the same time.
 Seeing just the next event (with an optional possibility to peek into the rest of the events of today) made me measurably more productive and it’s something I’d like to bring into my new SkedPal workflow.

 @domdtyler Your solution is more or less what I tried to achieve but failed, as most widgets show you an agenda.
 I would be missing the ability to mark tasks as done but I can live without it.
 The closest thing I have seen is the “Event on the Screen Lock” feature of the Pixels, but I don’t always want my phone in my face.
-I run Linux and Android, do you have any suggestion?6 days, 3 hours ago domdtylerParticipant
+I run Linux and Android, do you have any suggestion?2 months, 2 weeks ago domdtylerParticipant

 Hi @riccardo!
 I must admit I’m about the polar opposite of you, using iOS and macOS.
 I know there are systems that allow you to add widgets to the Linux desktop, which offer customisable interfaces: here’s an article on one I found.
 Again, I don’t know what your setup is so that may not be what you want.